How to Choose a Counsellor or Therapist: Essential Tips for You

 ● Licensure Status: Check if the therapist is licensed or registered.
 This means they have met specific professional standards set by regulatory bodies or associations.

 ● Specialization and Training: Consider the therapist's area of expertise.
-If you're dealing with emotion regulation, for example, a therapist specialized in dialectical behavior therapy (DBT) might be more beneficial than one with a general background.
+If you're dealing with emotion regulation, for example, a therapist specialized in dialectical behaviour therapy (DBT) might be more beneficial than one with a general background.

 It's important to remember that each of these factors plays a role in the effectiveness of your therapy journey.

-6. The Importance of Comfort and Trust:
+6. The Importance of Comfort and Trust: Initial Consultations with Potential Therapists

 Embarking on the journey of therapy starts with initial consultations with therapists, a crucial step to establish the foundation for a successful therapeutic relationship.
 This first encounter is your opportunity to assess whether there's a natural connection that fosters comfort and trust.